Paramount Pictures: 1951–1966: Split and after

 Paramount management planned to acquire additional owned-and-operated stations ("O&Os"); the company applied to the FCC for additional stations in San Francisco, Detroit, and Boston.
 The FCC, however, denied Paramount's applications.
 A few years earlier, the federal regulator had placed a five-station cap on all television networks: no network was allowed to own more than five VHF television stations.
 Paramount was hampered by its minority stake in the DuMont Television Network.
 Although both DuMont and Paramount executives stated that the companies were separate, the FCC ruled that Paramount's partial ownership of DuMont meant that DuMont and Paramount were in theory branches of the same company.
 Since DuMont owned three television stations and Paramount owned two, the federal agency ruled neither network could acquire additional television stations.
 The FCC requested that Paramount relinquish its stake in DuMont, but Paramount refused.
 According to television historian William Boddy, "Paramount's checkered antitrust history" helped convince the FCC that Paramount controlled DuMont.
 Both DuMont and Paramount Television Network suffered as a result, with neither company able to acquire five O&Os.
 Meanwhile, CBS, ABC, and NBC had each acquired the maximum of five stations by the mid-1950s.

 When ABC accepted a merger offer from UPT in 1953, DuMont quickly realized that ABC now had more resources than it could possibly hope to match.
 It quickly reached an agreement in principle to merge with ABC.
 However, Paramount vetoed the offer due to antitrust concerns.
 For all intents and purposes, this was the end of DuMont, though it lingered on until 1956.

 In 1951, Paramount bought a stake in International Telemeter, an experimental pay television service which operated with a coin inserted into a box.
 The service began operating in Palm Springs, California on November 27, 1953, but due to pressure from the FCC, the service ended on May 15, 1954.

 With the loss of the theater chain, Paramount Pictures went into a decline, cutting studio-backed production, releasing its contract players, and making production deals with independents.
 By the mid-1950s, all the great names were gone; only Cecil B. DeMille, associated with Paramount since 1913, kept making pictures in the grand old style.
 Despite Paramount's losses, DeMille would, however, give the studio some relief and create his most successful film at Paramount, a 1956 remake of his 1923 film The Ten Commandments.
 DeMille died in 1959.
 Like some other studios, Paramount saw little value in its film library and sold 764 of its pre-1950 films to MCA Inc./EMKA, Ltd. (known today as Universal Television) in February 1958.
+The company expanded its television activities when Paramount purchased a majority stake in Talent Associates in 1961, which was divested in 1965, and the purchase of Plautus Productions in 1963.